Food and Agriculture Organization of the United Nations (FAO)

 The GF-TADs GSC also provides strategic directions to the Regional Steering Committees (RSC) for the definition of their annual or multi-annual Action Plans and facilitates collaboration and cooperation between the global and regional levels.

-The proposed revised (2019) GF-TADs Africa Regional Steering Committee (RSC) will act as a regional stakeholders’ platform, bringing together the African Union (AU) institutions (AU-IBAR and AU-PANVAC) the eight (8) Regional Economic Communities (RECs) (CENSAD, COMESA, EAC, ECCAS, ECOWAS, IGAD, SADC and UMA) recognized by the African Union Commission (AUC), relevant regional technical and financial institutions (CEBEVIRHA, UEMOA), representatives of Member States through the Regional Epidemiology and Laboratory Networks’ Chairpersons, the African Members of the OIE Council and the Bureau of the OIE Regional Commission for Africa, the OIE Regional Representation, the FAO Regional Representation, representatives of the Africa Association of Veterinary Education Establishments (2A2E-V) and of the Pan African Farmers Organisation (PAFO).
+The revised (2021) GF-TADs Africa Regional Steering Committee (RSC) aims to act as a regional stakeholders’ platform, bringing together the African Union (AU) institutions (AU-IBAR and AU-PANVAC), the eight (8) Regional Economic Communities (RECs) (CENSAD, COMESA, EAC, ECCAS, ECOWAS, IGAD, SADC and UMA) recognized by the African Union Commission (AUC), relevant regional technical and financial institutions (CEBEVIRHA, UEMOA), the Mediterranean Animal Health Network (REMESA), Regional Animal Health Centres (RAHC), representatives of Member States through the Regional Epidemiology and Laboratory Networks’ Chairpersons, the African Members of the OIE Council and the Bureau of the OIE Regional Commission for Africa, the OIE Regional Representation, the FAO Regional Representation, representatives of the Africa Association of Veterinary Education Establishments (2A2E-V) and of the Pan African Farmers Organisation (PAFO).

 The World Bank, the European Commission, the African Development Bank, the Arab Organization for Agriculture Development (AOAD) and the International Livestock Research Institute (ILRI) complete the list of international/multilateral financial and technical partners (members).

-The presidency of the GF-TADs is currently as follows :
+Starting from 6 October 2021, for a three-year tenure, the presidency of the GF-TADs is as follows :

 The RSC provides a platform for exchange of information to avoid overlap and to build synergies by encouraging the creation of regional alliances and partnerships and the definition of a common vision and subsequent action plan for the control of priority TADs in Africa.
 The RSC provides advice to pan-African or sub-regional programmes/projects and supports their governance and coordination including supporting resource mobilization efforts.